aws-samples/amazon-lookout-for-metrics-samples/README.md

 ## Getting Started

-As mentioned above there are two methods of working with Lookout for Metrics, `Backtesting`, and `Continous`, though it is worth noting, only S3 can be used for `Backtesting`.
-For that reason we advise you to work with your data first in `Backtesting` mode in order to validate your use case, then progress onto `Continous` mode.
+As mentioned above there are two methods of working with Lookout for Metrics, `Backtesting`, and `Continuous`, though it is worth noting, only S3 can be used for `Backtesting`.
+For that reason we advise you to work with your data first in `Backtesting` mode in order to validate your use case, then progress onto `Continious` mode.

-**PROTIP**: At present when you start a `Continous` detector it needs 100 data points in order to start detecting anomalies.
+**PROTIP**: At present when you start a `Continuous` detector it needs 100 data points in order to start detecting anomalies.
 If you start with ANY system other than S3 you are unable to specify historical data to bootstrap this process.
 For that reason it is advisable to use S3.
 Otherwise you will need to wait for 100 intervals of your given time in order for Lookout for Metrics to have enough data.**/END_PROTIP** This is important enough that it was mentioned twice.

 After completing `1.PrereqSetupPackages.ipynb` proceed onto setting up your data in `2.PrereqSetupData.ipynb`, this will provision an e-commerce dataset for educational purposes as well as create an IAM role for LookoutForMetrics to use to access your information in S3.